sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/run-local-SP-network.md

 ## Operate With SP

-If you have already started Greenfield blockchain and Greenfield SP successfully in local, you can use Greenfield Cmd to operate with SP such as CreateBucket, PutObject and DownloadObject.
-Detailed info about Greenfield Cmd can be found [here](https://github.com/bnb-chain/greenfield-cmd).
+If you have already started Greenfield blockchain and Greenfield SP successfully in local, you can use Greenfield Cmd to operate with SP such as CreateBucket, PutObject and GetObject.
+Detailed info about Greenfield Cmd can be found [here](../../getting-started/greenfield-command.md).

 :::tip
 We strongly recommend you reading [Greenfield Cmd](https://github.com/bnb-chain/greenfield-cmd).
 It will help you explore the functions of Greenfield blockchain and SP.